Bi-Weekly Mortgage Calculator

 Bi-Weekly Mortgage Basics

 With a bi-weekly mortgage, the borrower makes payments every two weeks instead of once a month.
 With a bi-weekly mortgage you make 26 payments over the course of year as compared to twelve monthly payments for a standard mortgage.
 Because you make payments every two weeks the required bi-weekly mortgage payment is half the amount of a monthly mortgage payment.
 For example, if the required monthly mortgage payment is $3,000, the bi-weekly payment is $1,500.
+Use our Bi-Weekly Mortgage Calculator to determine your bi-weekly loan payment as compared to a monthly payment.

 How a Bi-Weekly Mortgage Saves You Money